delivered the opinion of the court:

 A. No.”

-This testimony clearly establishes that the state is responsible for the design of the devices as well as the establishment of the timing sequence of the lights.
-Because any change to either the design or the timing of the lights must be authorized by the State of Illinois, it is clear that Northbrook's responsibility insofar as maintenance of the traffic lights is limited to ensuring that they operate in accordance with the State mandate.
-Consequently,
+This testimony clearly establishes that the State is responsible for the design of the devices as well as the establishment of the timing sequence of the lights.
+Because any change to either the design or the timing оf the lights must be authorized by the State of Illinois, it is clear that Northbrook’s responsibility insofar as maintenance of the traffic lights is limited to ensuring that they operate in accordance with the State mandate.
+Consequently, we hold the trial court was correct in dismissing plaintiffs complaint.

 II

 Plaintiff additionally argues that Pinner was negligent in that it disregarded its duty to exercise ordinary care in the maintenance of the traffic signals.
-Plaintiff further alleges that Pinner breached its duty to maintain the signals by failing to split the phase or stagger the timing of the traffic control signals at the intersection, and failing to monitor the traffic at the intersection.
-In support of this allegation, plaintiff cites to the contract between Pinner and Northbrook wherein it states that Pinner is to "[m]aintain proper timing and dial settings of the controls and detector relays as directed."
-Plaintiff submits that this paragraph is ambiguous as to whether the term "maintain proper timing" includes responsibility for setting the timing mechanisms in a manner which provided sufficient time for vehicles making left hand turns to clear the intersection.
+Plaintiff further alleges that Pinner breached its duty to maintain the signals by failing to split the phase or stagger the timing of the traffic control signals at the intersection and failing to monitor the traffic at the intersection.
+In support of this allegation, plaintiff cites to the contract between Pinner and Northbrook wherein it states that Pinner is to "[m]aintain proper timing and dial settings of the controls and detector relays as directed.”
+Plаintiff submits that this paragraph is ambiguous as to whether the term "maintain proper timing” includes responsibility for setting the timing mechanisms in a manner which provided sufficient time for vehicles making left-hand turns to clear the intersection.
 We do not think this is so.

-Essentially, the contract between Northbrook and Pinner delegated Northbrook's duties regarding maintenance of the traffic control devices pursuant to its contract with the State of Illinois.
-Northbrook did not impose upon Pinner any additional obligations other than those which it had under its contract with the State of Illinois.
+Essentially, the contract between Northbrook and Pinner delegated Northbrook’s duties regarding maintenance of the traffic control devices pursuant to its contract with the State of Illinois.
+Northbrook did not impose uрon Pinner any additional obligations other than those which it had under its contract with the State of Illinois.
 Therefore, because Northbrook is not responsible for changing the timing of the lights, Pinner cannot be held responsible for altering or changing the timing of the lights at the intersection of Waukegan and Walters.
 Consequently, we hold that Northbrook was not bound by a duty to do anything regarding the traffic control devices other than to maintain the status quo.
-Therefore, the trial court was correct in its dismissal of plaintiff's complaint.
+Therefore, the trial court was correct in its dismissal of plaintiff’s complaint.

-In light of the foregoing, the judgment of the Circuit Court of Cook County is affirmed in all respects.
+In light of the foregoing, the judgment of the circuit court of Cook County is affirmed in all respects.

 Affirmed.